brianpetro/smart-chunks/README.md

-# smart-blocks
+# Smart Chunks
-Smart Blocks are intelligently designed chunks used to maximize value of inputs into embedding models.
+Smart Blocks (chunks) are intelligently designed chunks used to maximize the value of inputs into embedding models.

 ## installation
 ```